HINT: Those INFLUENCER "Impressions" you're buying probably aren't real

 - I can't justify the real CPM, so it's just easier this way

-Well, folks -- this influencer marketing company demands we be better marketers than that!
+Well, folks -- this influencer marketing agency demands we be better marketers than that!
 So, we're calling for death to max potential reporting and the end to fictional metrics in the influencer industry.
-That's why, last year, we debuted a new metric for influencer marketing "Calculated True Views" to give Carusele Clients a real indication of the impact their campaign had.
+That's why, last year, we debuted a new metric for influencer marketing "Calculated True Views" to give Carusele clients a real indication of the impact their campaign had.
 Curious how your campaigns stack up?
-We built this handy calculator so you can see for yourself!
+We built this handy influencer impressions calculator so you can see for yourself!

 When I hear influencer marketing platforms tell me they can't get more accurate measures of impressions for influencer campaigns, I know right then and there it's time to end the call!
 Why?
-There's plenty of published data sharing the latest organic reach percentages for the big social networks that tools capture.
-Sure, we might not be able to get down to the exact number of viewable impressions for every channel when we're working in borrowed spaces.
-Some networks (like Pinterest) don't report it on the content level at all, while others (like Instagram) don't make it easy to get for influencer content in a way that's scalable for brands.
+For many platforms, this data is available through the API and for the platforms where it's not available, there's plenty of published data sharing the latest organic reach percentages for the big social networks that can easily be used to estimate a reasonable real, viewable impressions number.

 Okay, fine.
 You've got to do what you've got to do.
 And if you're really stuck in this position, we use a metric called Equivalent Influencer Impressions to help brands see what a typical influencer company would have reported on our campaigns.
 (Hint: We're no "typical" influencer company :-))